Sonia-Okobi/Dashboard-Nupat/README.md

 ## Approach

 I created the application using vite as it provides a fast and lightweight development server that enables you to see changes in real-time as you write code.
 I chose to use Typescript as it enabled me to evade errors and to make my rewrites more easier.
 I used SCSS to make my stylesheet more structured and maintainable where I created variables and variants to reduce repititions in my code.
 I also used Flexbox and Grid which allowed me to create responsive layout for the application.
 I took into consideration coercion and separation of concerns while architecting my project folder.
 I created common components which I used as basic building blocks for my application.
+I made it responsive by using SCSS mixins to create media queries.

 ## Difficulties